seanledesma/flighty-bird/README.md

-This is just a little repo to play around with raylib!
+This is just a little game to play around with raylib!

 basic command to compile for raylib: